vatesfr/xo/docs/from_the_sources.md

 ## Installing dependencies

-Once you have it, use `yarn`, as the non-root user owning the fetched code, to install the other dependencies.
+Once you have it, use `yarn`, as the non-root (or root) user owning the fetched code, to install the other dependencies.
 Enter the `xen-orchestra` directory and run the following commands:

 ```
 $ yarn